barun-saha/slide-deck-ai/README.md

 streamlit run ./app.py  # Run the application
 ```

+💡If you have cloned the repository locally but cannot open and view the PPTX templates, you may need to run `git lfs pull` to download the template files.
+Without this, although content generation will work, the slide deck cannot be created.

 The `.env` file should be created inside the `slide-deck-ai` directory.

 The UI is similar to the online mode.
 However, rather than selecting an LLM from a list, one has to write the name of the Ollama model to be used in a textbox.
 There is no API key asked here.